MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction

-We leverage a data reorder algorithm to deal with the strided memory access in the multi-grid method, inspired by the de-interleaving phase in wavelet decomposition.
-Specifically, we rearrange the input data in a level-centric manner to cluster data to be used in next level together, such that the memory access in the next level could be coherent as well.
-In what follows, we first identify the data dependency and memory access patterns in the multigrid decomposition and introduce the reorder algorithm thereafter.
+We leverage a data reordering algorithm to deal with the strided memory access in the multilevel method, inspired by the de-interleaving phase in wavelet decomposition.
+Specifically, we rearrange the input data in a level-centric manner to put the nodal nodes in coherent memory space, so that the memory accesses in the next level can be efficient.
+In what follows, we first identify the data dependencies and memory access patterns in the multilevel decomposition and introduce the reordering algorithm thereafter.

-As mentioned in Section \ref{sec:background}, \textit{coefficient computation}, \textit{correction computation}, and \textit{correction application} are the key modules used in the multigrid method.
-We illustrate the strided data dependencies for operations in these modules using a 2D example shown in Fig.~\ref{fig:dependency}.
-In each iteration, \textit{coefficient computation} computes the multi-linear interpolations for all the coefficient nodes using their adjacent nodal nodes in current level, and updates the values of these coefficient nodes with the difference between their original values and the computed interpolations.
-After that, \textit{correction computation} will perform a row sweep to compute the row correction, followed by a column sweep on the resulting row correction to obtain the overall correction.
-At last, the overall correction will be applied to the nodal values in the \textit{correction application}.
-As we can see from the figure, almost all the operations here involve strided memory access which skips the processed nodes, leading to inefficient cache utilization because values of processed nodes are fetched but never referenced.
-Furthermore, a stride large than the number of elements that a cacheline can hold will result in cache misses everywhere.
-In other words, only the first level of the multigrid decomposition makes efficient use of the cache.
+We illustrate the data dependencies of the key steps (coefficient computation, correction computation, and correction application) of the multilevel decomposition in Fig.~\ref{fig:dependency} using a 2D example.
+In each iteration, \textit{coefficient computation} computes the piecewise multilinear interpolations for all the coefficient nodes using their adjacent nodal nodes in the current level, and updates the values of these coefficient nodes with the difference between their original values and the piecewise multilinear interpolations.
+After that, \textit{correction computation} performs a row sweep to compute the row correction, followed by a column sweep on the resulting row correction to obtain the overall correction.
+At last, the overall correction is applied to the nodal values in the \textit{correction application}.
+As we can see from the figure, almost all the operations here involve strided memory access which skips the processed nodes, leading to inefficient cache utilization because values of processed nodes are fetched but never accessed.
+In other words, only the first level of the decomposition makes efficient use of the cache.
+Furthermore, a stride larger than the number of elements that a cacheline can hold will result in cache misses everywhere.